sigma-s/100-Days-of-Code/log.md

 </h2>

 **Today's Progress**:
-- continued working on new portfolio page
+- Continued working on new portfolio page

 **Thoughts:**
 - Not much done today as I was entertaining my nieces throughout the day :running:, but I made some good progress on my portfolio.
 It's coming along nicely.